bkwon0402/bkwon0402.github.io/item/samplepage.md

 Lastly, well-designed websites improve credibility by featuring logos of press that covered their products.

-After I researched examples and gain insights, I then worked on content.
+After I researched examples, I then work on content.
 I designed pages so they featured prominent calls to action.
 After brainstorming, I came up with a succinct product copy “A better way to clean your ears.”
 In terms of product storytelling, I decided to work with content they used in their Indiegogo campaign.
 The campaign earned the support of 1,276 backers, so I trusted that the content resonated with audience.
 I also assembled press logos.
 While I saw that some websites feature press logos on the bottom of landing pages, I decided to feature them on top since ClearEar is a young company that has much to benefit from credibility cues.
-Credibility cues such as press coverage will instill confidence in their audience that the product is legitimate and make potential customers feel comfortable about making a purchase.
+Credibility cues such as press coverage will instill confidence in their audience that the product is legitimate and make them feel comfortable about making a purchase.

-Finally, I worked on visual design and bringing content into life.
+Finally, I work on visual design and bring content into life.
 The company already had branding assets such as logo and icons, so I designed pages in a style that suits their current branding.

 Here is the landing page.
 <br>